-After a car crash is it compulsory to report to the police?
-The answer is simple, yes.
-No matter if the collision is small, it is good to report the accident to the police.
+After a car crash, is it compulsory to report it to the police?
+The answer is a simple yes.
+No matter if the collision is minor or serious, report the accident to the police.
 It will save you from hassle in upcoming case matters.
-Police reports are a document that is very valuable when you negotiate with the insurance company for settlements, building a strong case of a car accident, or doing an investigation.
+A police report is very valuable when negotiating with the insurance company for settlements, building a strong car accident case, or doing an investigation.

-Filing a car accident in some cases is not just a best practice but also a law.
-In most states, you must have to report the motor vehicle collision that death, injury, or setting up some person to the law enforcement.
-Moreover, it is required to file an accident report when property damage occurs.
+Filing a car accident in some cases is not just best practice but also the law.
+In most states, you must report the motor vehicle collision in case of property damage, injury or death.

 However, irrespective of whether the accident comes under these conditions, it is essential to file a police report to pursue legal action and get a fair amount of money for your damages.
 Usually, in trials, police reports cannot be used as admissible evidence.

 A police report can be used to find the liability during insurance negotiations and help serve as the starting point of the accident investigation.

 When A Car Accident Should be Reported To Police?

 After any car wreck, the first step to take is to call 911.
 In case of serious car crashes, like when someone is dead, injured, property gets damaged, another driver is intoxicated, traffic is on the road, or there are fragments on the road then law enforcement or any emergency medical service is dispatched to the accident area.
 The police write up the car crash report.